Resources and Environment

 and improvements in data consolidation and reporting.

-For 2024, 56% of total water consumption was from high stress regions, a decrease of
+For 2025, 53% of total water consumption was from high stress regions,

-3.8 pp from the previous year.
-This high stress metric was established to improve understanding of
+a decrease of 3.4 pp from the previous year.
+This high stress metric was established to improve

-water consumption in regions of high or extremely high water stress.
-The metric is now in the second
+understanding of water consumption in regions of high or extremely high water stress.

 Performance